amoh-godwin/Articulae/mds/educative/basics_ui/images.md

 There are two things wrong with this approach.

-* All of the image gets loaded into the ram, even though the dimensions specified with `width` and height might be smaller than the images' dimensions.
+* All of the image gets loaded into the RAM, even though the dimensions specified with `width` and `height` might be smaller than the images' dimensions.

 * You can not preserve the Images' aspect ratio.
-By this I mean the image will strecth if the specified width and height are not the actual dimensions of the image.
+By this I mean the image will strecth if the specified `width` and `height` are not the actual dimensions of the image.

-The best way is to add a sourceSize. sourceSize controls just how much of the image is loaded into the ram.
-And the sourceSize's dimensions will be used for aspect ratio preservation.
+The best way is to add a `sourceSize`. `sourceSize` controls just how much of the image is loaded into the RAM.
+And the `sourceSize`'s dimensions will be used for aspect ratio preservation.

 ```qml
 import QtQuick